AdobeDocs/campaign-standard.en/help/audiences/using/confirming-subscription-to-a-service.md

 A confirmation email will be automatically sent to each profile subscribing to the newsletter through a landing page.
 The subscription is considered as an event and the email is a is a [transactional message](../../channels/using/about-transactional-messaging.md) which will target each profile that subscribes to the service.

 Steps to create these elements are described below.
+As the transactional message will be referenced in the landing page, you need to create it first.

 #### Create the event {#create-the-event-2}